drvinceknight/pfm/nbs/chapters/00-overview/main.md

 ## Assessment

-There are two pieces of coursework for this coures:
+There are two pieces of coursework for this course:

 1. An individual piece of coursework: this will be a collection of secondary school type problems that you will solve using programming.
 This will assess the first part of the course.
 2. A group piece of coursework culminating in a presentation.
 This will assess the second part of the course.